 This payment type can also be used to issue clothing allowance to a child in care who is eligible but did not receive the automatic school clothing allowance payment.
-These payments are not to exceed the yearly authorized amount and should only be for children who were in the placement after the 31st of July in any given year.
+These payments are not to exceed the yearly authorized amount and should only be for children who were in the placement after July 31st in any given year.